YitziG/api/_api/advocates_list.md

         {
           "id": "mary",
           "name": "Mary Thengvall",
-          "description": "Mary Thengvall is a connector of people at heart, both personally and professionally."
+          "description": "Mary Thengvall is a connector of people at heart, both personally and professionally.", "available": false
-          "available": false
         },
         {